ARTICLE I: NAME

 Section 2.
 Composition: The Executive Committee shall consist of the President, Immediate Past President, President Elect, Secretary, and Treasurer.
 The Executive Director shall serve as an ex-officio member of the executive committee without vote.

 Section 3.
 Quorum Call of Meetings: A majority of the Executive Committee shall constitute a quorum at any duly called meeting of the committee.
-The President of the Board shall call such meetings of the Executive Committee as the business of the Association of Child Life Professionals may require, or a meeting shall be called by the President of the Board upon request of three members of the Executive Committee.
+The President of the Board shall call such meetings of the Executive Committee as the business of the Child Life Council may require, or a meeting shall be called by the President of the Board upon request of three members of the Executive Committee.

 ARTICLE IX: NOMINATIONS AND ELECTIONS

 Section 2.
 Nominating Committee Duties: A slate of qualified candidates, as per established criteria, which are position-specific, shall be prepared by the nominating committee.
-The slate of nominees shall consist of active members of the ACLP in good standing.
+The slate of nominees shall consist of active members of the CLC in good standing.
 All nominees will be Certified Child Life Specialists® at the time of nomination and, if elected, will make every effort to maintain child life certification.
 The slate must be completed no less than 90 days prior to the Annual Meeting.
 The slate of candidates presented by the Nominating Committee will be provided to the membership at least 60 days prior to the Annual Meeting.
 When conducted by email, mail, or survey instrument, members will be given at least 30 days to vote following announcement of the slate to the membership.

 Section 3.
-Elections: Elections shall be held prior to the Annual Meeting of the ACLP.
+Elections: Elections shall be held prior to the Annual Meeting of the CLC.
 Each year a President-Elect shall be elected for a one-year term; Directors shall be elected for two-year terms and a Child Life Certifying Committee (CLCC) Chairperson shall be elected for a four-year term.
 The Secretary shall be elected in the even years for a two-year term, while the Treasurer shall be elected in the odd years for a two-year term.

 All members in good standing, except Students and Associate Members, shall be entitled to vote in the election for officers, Directors, and Child Life Certifying Committee (CLCC) chairpersons, and bylaws changes.